Get insider access

 See our review

-Around the upper mid-range price range, we recommend the Razer Huntsman Mini Analog.
-This keyboard has recently gone on sale at some online retailers and may be much closer or even a bit cheaper than our best mid-range pick below.
-We'll keep an eye on this price, but it's a great time to consider picking up the Hunstman Mini.
+Around a mid-range price point, we recommend the Razer Huntsman Mini Analog.
+While its price fluctuates quite a bit, it's at its best value when it's around the $100 USD mark, but more recently, it's gone on sale at some online retailers and may be much closer or even a bit cheaper than our best mid-range pick below.
 Like our top pick, this keyboard has an adjustable pre-travel distance feature.
 However, its optical switches are somewhat less consistent and accurate than the magnetic switches on the SteelSeries Apex Pro Mini Wireless.
-Plus, the range isn't as wide as the lowest and most sensitive setting you can set is 1.5mm.
+Plus, the range isn't as wide as the lowest and most sensitive setting you can set, which is 1.5 mm.
 It performs similarly to the SteelSeries model, with equally low latency and excellent RGB backlighting.
 However, the Razer has a few more interesting features that the SteelSeries lacks.

 One such feature is the 'Analog Mode.'
 When enabled, the switches register how far down you've pressed a key to respond in-game, like a gamepad controller, instead of registering it as a binary on/off input.
 This feature is beneficial if you're a fan of racing games or flight simulators, as it gives you much finer movement control than you'd typically get with your average WASD keys.
 It's worth noting that this is a wired-only unit, unlike our top pick above, so you'll have to do some cable management.
 Thankfully, the cable is a detachable USB-A to USB-C cable, so if you find it too stiff or bulky, you can easily change it for something more flexible.